Lindsay Crouse: Personal life

 After a relationship with Robert Duvall, Crouse married playwright David Mamet in 1977.
 The two had met during the production on Slap Shot.
 John Lahr writes in his book Show and Tell: New Yorker Profiles that when Mamet married Crouse in 1977, he "married into show business aristocracy".
-Lahr also writes that Mamet got his first screenwriting assignment through Crouse.
+Lahr also writes that Mamet received his first screenwriting assignment through Crouse.
 Crouse was on her way to audition for Bob Rafelson's 1981 remake of The Postman Always Rings Twice, and jokingly Mamet told Crouse to tell Rafelson that "he was a fool if he didn't hire me to write the screenplay."
 But Crouse said this to Rafelson, who called Mamet; when the director asked why he should hire him for the screenplay, Mamet replied, "Because I'll give you a good screenplay or a sincere apology."
-Mamet got the job.
+Mamet received the job.
 She and Mamet divorced in 1990.
 Their marriage produced two daughters, Willa and Zosia Mamet.

 Crouse's brother is Timothy Crouse, author of The Boys on the Bus about political journalism during the 1972 presidential campaign.